Hyperspherical Autoencoder for High-Fidelity Image Reconstruction and Generation: Related Work

 \section{Related Work}

 \paragraph{Representation Alignment.} Recent work has shown that leveraging semantic representations can significantly improve the training efficiency of diffusion-based generative models.
-Following the introduction of REPA~\citep{yu2025repa}, which aligns intermediate features of DiT with pretrained DINOv2 representations to achieve faster convergence, several extensions have been proposed.
-REG~\citep{wu2025representation} further enhances this paradigm by introducing a class token whose DINOv2 features are aligned with DiT during generation, leading to even faster convergence.
+Following the introduction of REPA~\citep{yu2025repa}, which aligns intermediate features of DiT with pretrained DINOv2 representations, several extensions have been proposed.
+REG~\citep{wu2025representation} further enhances this paradigm by introducing a class token into DiT and aligning it with the DINOv2 class token in feature space during generation, leading to even faster convergence.
 Beyond external representation models, a number of self-contained approaches have demonstrated similar efficiency gains: SRA~\citep{jiang2025sra} aligns intermediate features at higher noise levels with later-layer features at lower noise levels, while LSEP~\citep{yun2025lsep} shows that merely enforcing linear separability of intermediate features via a classification probe can improve convergence.
-Dispersive Loss~\citep{wang2025diffusedisperse} similarly regularizes intermediate representations by encouraging feature dispersion, highlighting that improved internal representation geometry alone can accelerate diffusion training.
-REPA-E~\citep{leng2025repae} extends representation alignment to the tokenizer itself by jointly optimizing VAE parameters under the REPA objective, further improving convergence speed.
+REPA-E~\citep{leng2025repae} extends the range of representation alignment training to the Latent Autoencoder itself, jointly optimizing VAE parameters under the REPA objective, further improving convergence speed.